openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 A CSRs volatility is indicated by its "type".

-Details of Register access type are explained `here <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/mmap.html#csr-access-types>`_ .
+Details of CSR access type are explained `here <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/mmap.html#csr-access-types>`_ .

-The registers RX_SADDR, RX_SIZE specifies the configuration for the transaction on the RX channel.
-The registers TX_SADDR, TX_SIZE specify the configuration for the transaction on the TX channel.
+The CSR's RX_SADDR, RX_SIZE specifies the configuration for the transaction on the RX channel.
+The CSR's TX_SADDR, TX_SIZE specify the configuration for the transaction on the TX channel.
 The uDMA Core creates a local copy of this information at its end and use it for current ongoing transaction.

 RX_SADDR
 ~~~~~~~~